google-deepmind/reverb/README.md

 The two rate limiters available are:

--   `MinSizeLimiter`: only allows sampling when the table contains a minimum number of items
+-   `MinSize`: only allows sampling when the table contains a minimum number of items
 -   `SampleToInsertRatio`: controls throughput so that the number of times each item is sampled on average remains constant within the user-defined margin of error